Article Table Of Contents

 Then, we ranked each neighborhood in Los Angeles, California for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of Los Angeles.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of Los Angeles.

-As we mentioned earlier, the neighborhoods in Los Angeles aren't all bad.
-Mar Vista takes the cake as the best place to live in Los Angeles.
+As mentioned earlier, the neighborhoods in Los Angeles aren’t all bad.
+Playa Vista takes the cake as the best place to live in Los Angeles.

 We ranked the neighborhoods from worst to best in the chart below.